armanulalam/Sports-Activity-Recognizer/README.md

 `Python version 3.10 or 3.11 is required.`

-To get started with the IC Photography Styles project, follow these steps:
+To get started with the project, follow these steps:

 1. Clone the project repository from GitHub